-- 1. If the purchase price is \$100,000 or less, the City is exempt from obtaining an independent written appraisal. - 2.
-If the purchase price is between \$100,000 and \$500,000, the City must obtain one independent written appraisal. - 3.
-If the purchase price is in excess of \$500,000, the City must obtain two independent written appraisals. - 4.
-In the event there is an existing City-obtained written appraisal on the property less than one (1) year old, that appraisal may be used in lieu of ordering a new appraisal. - 5.
-All offers and counteroffers must be in writing. - 6.
+- 1. The City is exempt from obtaining an independent written appraisal for donated parcels and for unimproved parcels that are less than 2 acres in size and not waterfront or on a canal.
+All other parcels will require an appraisal prior to consideration for purchase. - a) If the purchase price is less than \$500,000, the City must obtain one independent written appraisal. - b) If the purchase price is in excess of \$500,000, the City must obtain two independent written appraisals. - 2.
+In the event there is an existing City-obtained written appraisal on the property is less than one (1) year old, that appraisal may be used in lieu of ordering a new appraisal. - 3.
+All offers and counteroffers must be in writing. - 4.
 Property purchased pursuant to this section may qualify for the public records exemption referenced in Florida Statutes Sections 119.07(1) and 166.045.